kaizinZ/WIDEstreaming2023_public/README.md

 An each filename in the above includes service labels.

-A dataset on flow basis, which includes OSINT (Open Source INTelligence) data and Routing Infomation data, will be public soon.
+A dataset on a flow basis, which includes OSINT (Open Source INTelligence) data and Routing Infomation data, will be public soon.